Archived for the Xbox 360 receiver for those who are running older OS such as ourselves(at one point).

 To begin you are going to want to go to your device manager.
-On windows 7 you an click your Start Button and then right-click your "Computer" and click on Manage to open the Computer Management screen.
+On Windows 7 you can click your Start Button and then right-click your "Computer" and click on Manage to open the Computer Management screen.
 Finally, click on "Device Manager".

 Since we are going to inject the driver manually select "Let me pick from a list of device drivers on my computer" and then click Next.

-Note: If you did not install the software as stated at the begining of this tutorial this catagory may not exist.
-In my case since I had some Xbox wired controllers Windows Update did the job for me.
+Note: If you did not install the software as stated at the beginning of this tutorial this category may not exist.
+In my case, since I had some Xbox-wired controllers Windows Update did the job for me.
 Select "Microsoft Common Controllers for Windows Class" and then click Next.

-This is the section which deals with only Xbox 360 Controllers.
-All of these drivers are digitally signed incidating that they come right from Microsoft which is good.
+This is the section that deals with only Xbox 360 Controllers.
+All of these drivers are digitally signed indicating that they come right from Microsoft which is good.
 Select "Xbox 360 Wireless Receiver for Windows" and click the Next button to continue.

 This is the part where windows does not believe that you know what you are doing.
 Silly windows.
 Click Yes to continue and it will begin installing the driver.